Which Statement Is True About Specialized Diets In General

 Q4: Is a low‑carb diet safe for people with kidney disease?

 A: High‑protein low‑carb diets can strain kidneys.
-Individuals with kidney disease should avoid extreme protein restriction unless advised by a nephrologist But it adds up..
+Individuals with kidney disease should avoid extreme protein restriction unless advised by a nephrologist Which is the point..

 Q5: Can a specialized diet help with mental health?